nhsconnect/integration-adaptors/mhs-reference-implementation/README.md

 ### Running an MHS Instance
 `pipenv run mhs` will run the `main.py` script (you can also run this directly).
 This will start up an MHS instance listening for 'client' requests on port 80 and asynchronous responses from Spine on port 443.
+Note that the following environment variables need to be set when running MHS:
+- `MHS_LOG_LEVEL` - log level threshold

 Any content POSTed to `/path` (for example) on port 80 will result in the request configuration for the `path` entry in `data/interactions.json` being loaded and the content sent as the body of the request to Spine.
 Adding entries to